 3Wet your hands, and then form the mixture into 1-inch balls.
 You should get about 22 to 24 meatballs.

 4Gently drop the meatballs into tomato sauce.
-It’s okay if the sauce does not entirely cover the tops.
+It’s okay if the sauce does not cover the tops of the meatballs.

 5Cover the skillet and cook for 20 minutes.
 After 20 minutes, the meatballs will have firmed up, so you can gently shimmy the skillet to move the meatballs around in the sauce.

-6Cook for another 5 to 10 minutes or until the meatballs are thoroughly cooked.
+6Cook for another 5 to 10 minutes or until the meatballs are cooked in the middle.
 Just before serving, scatter torn basil leaves over meatballs and sauce.

 Adam and Joanne's Tips

-• Make-ahead sauce: The tomato basil sauce can be made in advance and should last in your refrigerator up to 3 days and in your freezer for about three months.
-We recommend using freezer-safe glass containers, or double layers of freezer bags to store sauces.
+- Make-ahead sauce: The tomato basil sauce can be made in advance and should last in your refrigerator for up to 3 days and in your freezer for about 3 months.
+We recommend using freezer-safe glass containers or double-layer freezer bags to store sauces.
 To thaw, leave it overnight in the refrigerator.

-• Make-ahead meatballs: Arrange shaped and uncooked meatballs in a dish or on a baking sheet, without touching.
+- Make-ahead meatballs: Arrange shaped and uncooked meatballs in a dish or on a baking sheet, leaving some space between them.
 Cover and refrigerate for up to 1 day.

 This recipe was AMAZING!
 I had some leftover turkey and was hankering for a yummy pasta dish.
 This did not disappoint.
 I was amazed at the depth of flavor created in only an hour.
 I ended up adding a tad more red pepper flakes and some black pepper and salt to taste, and it was delightful!
 I also cooked the meatballs about 18-20 min total in the sauce beyond the first 20 min (after tossing) instead of the directed 5-10 due to my mistiming of the pasta, but it was SO YUMMY!
 Next time I might sear the meatballs, just for a different texture, but my husband loved them just the way they are!
 Will definitely be making again.